 What is Cluster Linking?

-Cluster Linking allows you to directly connect clusters together and mirror
+Cluster Linking enables you to directly connect clusters and mirror

-Cluster Linking makes it much easier to build multi-datacenter, multi-cluster,
+Cluster Linking makes it easy to build multi-datacenter, multi-region,

 does not require running Connect to move messages from one cluster to another,

 and it creates identical “mirror topics” with globally consistent offsets.
 We call

 this “byte-for-byte” replication.
 Messages on the source topics are mirrored

 precisely on the destination cluster, at the same partitions and offsets.